matthewrenze/conference-map/README.md

-# conference-map
+# Conference Map
-Map of all the conferences that I've spoken at
+Map of all the conferences that I've spoken at.